bitshares/bitshares.github.io-old/_technologies/zh/user-issued-assets.md

 ### Fee Pools

-As the issuer you may maintain a Fee Pool.
-The Fee Pool is a pool of BTS and an exchange rate at which your issued asset may be converted into BTS.
-When a user wishes to pay a network fee with your asset, the fee pool will be used to convert your asset into BTS at the rate you specify.
-This means that you may charge a premium every time users opt to use your asset to pay network fees rather than paying them directly with BTS.
+Issuers may optionally maintain a Fee Pool.
+The Fee Pool is a pool of BTS and an exchange rate at which the issued asset may be converted into BTS.
+When a user wishes to pay a network fee with the asset, the fee pool will step in to convert the asset into BTS at the rate that the issuer has specified.
+This means that issuers may charge a premium every time users opt to use their asset to pay network fees rather than paying them directly with BTS.

-The purpose of the fee pool is to provide a convenience to users that would like to use your asset without concerning themselves with the details of acquiring BTS.
+The purpose of the fee pool is to provide a convenience to users that would like to use an asset without concerning themselves with the details of acquiring BTS.
 Anyone may fund the fee pool, but only the issuer may specify the exchange rate.
 This exchange rate is automatically set to the settlement price if the asset is collateralized by BTS.